shuoy528/shuoy528.github.io/_pages/research.md

 <button class="abstract-button" onclick="toggleAbstract('abstractContent0', this)">▶ Abstract</button>
 <div id="abstractContent0" class="abstract-content" style="display: none;">
-Agricultural runoff significantly contributes to nutrient water pollution, leading to harmful environmental and economic consequences.
-Cover cropping (CC), the practice of planting non-cash crops during off-seasons, has emerged as a promising conservation strategy to mitigate these impacts.
-Payment for ecosystem services programs, such as the USDA's Environmental Quality Incentives Program (EQIP), have increasingly supported CC adoption through incentives.
-This study evaluates the social value of EQIP in enhancing water quality by examining its impact on CC adoption and the subsequent reduction in water pollution in the Midwest.
-Leveraging a unique 17-year, satellite-derived dataset on plot-level CC adoption and granular harmonized water quality metrics, we find that a one percentage point increase in upstream CC adoption reduces total nitrogen in surface water by 0.9%.
-An event-study analysis of EQIP's Mississippi River Basin Initiative shows an initial 8.7 percentage point increase in CC adoption, with the impact diminishing over time.
-Overall, EQIP's CC practices recover 48% of their implementation costs through reductions in nitrogen pollution under conservative assumptions, suggesting partial but significant economic returns via water quality improvements.
+Agricultural runoff significantly contributes to nutrient water pollution, leading to harmful environmental consequences and posing public health risks.
+Cover cropping (CC), the practice of planting non-cash crops during off-seasons, has gained attention as a conservation strategy to mitigate these impacts.
+USDA's Environmental Quality Incentives Program (EQIP), the largest working land conservation program in the U.S., has increasingly supported CC adoption through cost-share subsidies.
+This study assesses the social returns of EQIP in enhancing surface water quality through CC adoption in the Midwest.
+This paper conducts an event study to quantify the program's effect on CC adoption, using a novel 17-year satellite-derived dataset of field-level CC adoption and exploiting the staggered rollout of EQIP's Mississippi River Basin Healthy Watershed Initiative (MRBI).
+The estimates reveal that EQIP MRBI increased CC adoption by 1.46 percentage points over an average four-year treatment exposure, with persistent effects beyond program funding.
+The study then performs panel data analyses, linking CC adoption to harmonized water-quality data and leveraging the variation between upstream and downstream locations.
+Empirical results show that a one-percentage-point increase in upstream CC adoption share reduces total nitrogen in surface water by 0.88%.
+Combining both estimates, a back-of-the-envelope calculation yields a benefit-cost ratio of 2.22, which indicates that EQIP CC subsidies deliver substantial water-quality benefits.
+At the same time, while EQIP subsidies generate persistent adoption of CC, their additionality is limited, underscoring the need for sharper targeting to enhance environmental effectiveness.
 </div>

 ## Working Papers